 The academy trust does not use any external fundraisers.
 All fundraising undertaken during the year was monitored by the Trustees.
 The principle means of fundraising was asking parents to support the school development fund.
-This will be relaunched in Autumn 2020

 Plans for future periods

 The future plans for this coming year have been influenced by responding to the global pandemic.
 The development of a long term vision that was starting in Spring 2020 has been paused.